Remote Desktop Connection (Windows 7 / 10) - How to Configure Your Office Computer for a Remote Desktop Connection

 - Go to the Start Menu and search for and run “change when the computer sleeps”.
 Note: In Windows 10, search for "edit power plan" instead.

 - In the Put the computer to sleep or Turn off after drop down menu, select Never.

 - In Windows 7, select Save Changes.

-To remotely control your computer from on campus, please see Remote Desktop Connection (Windows) - Remotely Control Your Office Computer From On Campus .
+In order to use Remote Desktop, please see Remote Desktop Connection (Windows) - Remotely Control Your Office Computer From On or Off Campus .